Top Performing Projects Use Small Teams

 The differences between the two groups were striking.
 On average, Best in Class projects delivered 5 times faster and used 15 times less effort than Worst in Class projects.

 What could be causing the disparity in schedule and effort/cost performance between best and worst in class projects?
 The characteristic that stood out from Don's analysis was team size.
-Best in Class projects used teams (over 4 times smaller, on average) than the worst performers.
+Best in Class projects used smaller teams (over 4 times smaller, on average) than the worst performers.

 This is the first in a series of posts that will look at the effect of team size on project performance, cost, schedule, and reliability from a variety of perspectives.
 The next post in the series will review a repeat of Doug’s team size study using a sample of 1060 IT projects completed between 2006 and 2011.